Invest in a Villa in France or Spain, which is Best?

 Tapas versus ‘French Entrées’

-This piece wouldn’t be complete without talking about food and drinks ...
-We, like many francophiles, think French food is the best in the world.
-The choice of dishes, the ingredients mostly grown locally, the markets, the regional specialities and delicacies, then there’s the wine, a whole different subject altogether!
-Don’t get us wrong, we enjoy Spanish food, the fantastic colors and smells, light tapas on a summer evening, speciality ham or a local wine with a tasty sea food paella.
+This piece wouldn’t be complete without discussing food and drinks.
+We, like many francophiles, believe French food is the best in the world.
+The choice of dishes, the ingredients mostly grown locally, the markets, the regional specialities and delicacies, and then there’s the wine, a whole different subject altogether!
+Don’t get us wrong, we enjoy Spanish food, the fantastic colours and smells, light tapas on a summer evening, speciality ham or a local wine with a tasty seafood paella.
 It’s always a lovely change and a plate full if sunshine in the summer months, but our hearts (et estomacs) are French with a chilled rosé at this time of the year!

 Want to Invest in a Villa, but Where?